jrp244/byu-cs324/hw-sockets/README.md

 ```

 `strlen()` is used on `argv[j]` only because we know it is a null-terminated
-string.
-But `write()` is only concerned with bytes, so writing with argument
+string (i.e., because we wrote the program!).
+But `write()` is only concerned
-`len` will result in writing one more character than the string is long--the
+with bytes, so writing with argument `len` will result in writing one more
-null character.
-See [Strings and Bytes](#strings-and-bytes) for more.
-When
+character than the string is long--the null character.
+See
-the server echoes back our message, we can use string operations on it--but
+[Strings and Bytes](#strings-and-bytes) for more.
+When the server echoes back
-only because we know that it contains the null character that we included when
+our message, we can use string operations on it--but only because we know that
-we sent the message.
+it contains the null character that we included when we sent the message.

 Now take note of how the number of calls to `send()` on the client relates to
 the number of `recvfrom()` calls on the server.
 Let's make some modifications